Supertext/polylang-supertext/readme.txt

 == Changelog ==

+= 4.07 =
+* Fixed fallback copy logic of post meta data when WPML is used but the translation management plugin is not activated
+* Extended ACF support with possibility to copy ACF structural meta data like flexible content structure over to the translation post

 = 4.06 =
 * Fix bug with Custom vs. Elementor settings that saved the entered custom fields as Elementor field